November 21, 2024

 5. Gently mix the rice and vinegar mixture together with a wooden spoon or paddle, taking care not to overwork the rice.

-See also How to cook sushi rice with tuna
+See also How to prepare arborio rice with creamy butternut squash risotto

 It’s important to note that the amount of seasoning used can vary depending on personal preference and the type of sushi being made.
 For example, if making a sushi roll with strong-flavored ingredients like smoked salmon or spicy tuna, you may want to use less seasoning to avoid overpowering the flavors.
 On the other hand, if making a simple cucumber or avocado roll, you may want to use a bit more seasoning to add more flavor to the rice.
 Experiment with different amounts to find the perfect balance for your sushi.